milind-patel/indian_pincodes/README.md

 # IndianPincodes [![Gem Version](https://badge.fury.io/rb/indian-pincodes.png)](https://badge.fury.io/rb/indian-pincodes.svg)

 A simple gem to search city, state, post office,taluka name, district name,head office and sub office details from pincode.
-All details has been stored in yaml file
+All details has been stored in yaml file.
+We will be adding postal code details for more countries soon.

 Note: You need around 25MB free space in your system or server to use this gem.